Houseware Industry in Hong Kong

 - In response to intensified competition from indigenous Chinese companies and other Asian suppliers, Hong Kong companies are shifting from original equipment manufacturing (OEM) to original design manufacturing (ODM).
 A few also develop and market their own brands.
 They are also moving upmarket by using more advanced technology in production, providing innovative designs and improving product quality.

 - Overseas markets are dominated by giant retailers which have bigger bargaining power than suppliers.
-Online shopping for home goods is becoming more popular given its convenience and board assortments of product choices.
+Online shopping for home goods is becoming more popular given its convenience and broad assortments of product choices.

 Hong Kong is an important globally recognised sourcing centre for houseware products.
-The houseware industry covers a wide range of products, including tableware, kitchenware, non-electric domestic cooking/heating appliances and sanitary ware.
+The houseware industry covers a wide range of products, including tableware, kitchenware, non-electric domestic cooking/heating appliances, sanitary ware and home decorations.
 These are made in a wide variety of materials, including ceramic, metal, glass, paper, plastic, porcelain and china.

 Other companies focus on plastic ware, including tableware, kitchen utensils, water pots, trash bins and bathroom accessories.
 Most of them are small to medium-sized businesses, as the production of plastic houseware, especially the smaller items, requires comparatively little labour input and capital investment.
 Sophisticated moulding techniques are generally not required for lower-end products.
 As such, some toy manufacturers also produce plastic houseware as a side-line business.
 On the other hand, the production of larger plastic houseware, such as buckets, basins and baskets, is dominated by a few large manufacturers since heavy capital investment is required for installing large machinery.

 Owing to the high production costs in Hong Kong, most Hong Kong manufacturers have relocated their production to the mainland.
 Other high value adding functions, such as sourcing, logistics, product development and marketing are maintained by the Hong Kong offices.